medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 - `amount`: The original price of the shipping option.
 - `price_incl_tax`: The price of the shipping option with tax included.
-- `tax_rates`: An array of applied tax rates on this shipping option.
 - `tax_amount`: The tax amount applied to the shipping option.
-- `price_includes_tax`: A boolean value indicating whether the original price includes tax by default or not.
-This field has the same value as the `includes_tax` attribute of the shipping option.

 If tax inclusivity is enabled for the shipping option, `amount` and `price_incl_tax` have the same value.
 Also, the value of `tax_amount` is calculated using [Medusa’s formula for tax inclusive pricing](#tax-amount-calculation-formula).

 ### Carts and Orders

-Carts and Orders share the same total fields relevant for taxes.
+Carts and Orders have the same total fields relevant for taxes.

 A cart’s totals, including its taxes, are calculated and retrieved whenever the cart is [updated or retrieved](https://docs.medusajs.com/api/store/#tag/Cart).